GcalGit93/gcalgit93/docs/_posts/2025-10-10-Kaggle-Data-Project.md

 I already have ideas for the next project.
 It will be smaller in scope, but quicker to put out.
 I soon want to dig my teeth into more traditional machine learning projects and with other kinds of datasets.
 But as with most things, I need to take it a step at a time.

 Thanks for viewing this post!

+## UPDATE - 10/30/2025

+After looking at other analysis of this data set, I realized some of the quantities needed to be recalculated, code required some updating, and my dashboards needed a redesign.
+Here are the changes:
++ Previous AOV, APF, and consequently CLV were calculated on a per customer basis.
+They all should be an aggregate value taking all customers into account.
+This creates a single metric that you can score a company's performance against.
+The SQL code and formulas in the Dashboards have been updated to reflect this.
++ Because of the above, it turns out the SpendFrequency*.csv files are no longer needed for any calculation and so they can be removed from the data model and the SQL code can be ignored.
++ The main visual of this post is no longer relevant, and so I took the time to redesign the entire dashboard to fill the gap.
+I learned new techniques in doing so and utilized the concept of furniture in it's design.
+It looks better than what I had before and reflects what I've seen in the Tableau community.
+I think I can be more minimal though and would like to add more variety to the visuals.

 Giovanni